 Background

-Hotspot Watch a weekly advisory service for New Zealand media.
+Hotspot Watch is a weekly advisory service for New Zealand media.
 It provides soil moisture and precipitation measurements around the country to help assess whether extremely dry conditions are imminent.

 Soil moisture deficit